adomaitisc/inspect-gpt/README.md

 - [ ] Define EventListeners/onclick handler
 - [ ] Lighter Option on support page
 - [x] Motion for Option component
+- [ ] Buttons have a ugly flickr on mobile